fossas/fossa-cli/docs/features/vendored-dependencies.md

-### License scanning local dependencies
+### License scanning vendored dependencies

-Fossa offers the ability to license scan your code directly.
+fossa-cli offers the ability to directly scan your code for licenses.
 This is used primarily if a package manager is not yet supported or if you are vendoring dependencies.
-Using the license scanning feature will allow you to capture the licenses for dependencies that may otherwise be missed from normal fossa analysis that relies on package manager information.
+Using the license scanning feature will allow you to capture the licenses of dependencies that may otherwise be missed from normal fossa-cli analysis that relies on package manager information.

 In order to specify a file path, modify your `fossa-deps.yml` file and add a `vendored-dependencies` section like the following: